zesk/build/documentation/source/guide/why.md

 - Littering of shell scripts in every project
 - Rewriting the same shell code in many places
 - Patterns in Bash are consistent
-- System tools and flags used across platforms is inconsistent
+- System tools and flags used across platforms are inconsistent
 - Useful to have a toolkit which operates outside the default application languages (isolation, independence)
+- Useful to have a toolkit with few dependencies which can fully configure and set up other platforms in a platform-independent language
+- No assertion libraries available which work well with Bash
+- No validation libraries available which work well with Bash
+- Everyone invents their own decoration libraries so why not us?

 ## Why `bash`?